This Week’s Movers and Shakers

 Bundles of energy: China’s biggest energy companies have new faces at the top:

-· Wang Dongjin (汪东进) will be the new general manager of China National Offshore Oil Corp.
+· Wang Dongjin (汪东进) will be the new president of China National Offshore Oil Corp.
 (CNOOC) Group, the country’s No. 3 oil giant, replacing Liu Jian (刘健).
 Wang first joined CNOOC in April as a board member and vice party secretary after spending 30 years within China National Petroleum Corp.
 (CNPC), the country’s No. 2 oil giant and parent company of PetroChina Co.
 Ltd. If you’re wondering what the country’s (and the world’s) No. 1 oil giant is, it’s China Petrochemical Corp.
 (CPC), also known as Sinopec Group.
 Wang’s got an Executive MBA from the University of Houston and a Ph.D. from the China University of Petroleum-Beijing.

 In this alphabet soup of C’s and P’s, the main thing to remember is that these are all gargantuan organizations: Sinopec is the second-biggest company in the world by revenue.
 CNPC is just behind at No. 3.
 Together, China’s top three oil giants have more employees than the People’s Liberation Army has soldiers, and business is booming.